filomar03/OOP-prolog-extension/README.md

   - Parameters:
     - `IFields` (list of fields).
     - `CFields` (list of fields).
-  - Usage: Checks that `IFields` contains all the fields from `CFields` and nothing more
+  - Usage: Checks that `IFields` contains all the fields from `CFields` and nothing more.

-**If some predicates haven't been mentioned, it's because they are only needed to support those mentioned and are not intended to be used on their own, or they are utility which are not strictly related to this project**
+**If some predicates haven't been mentioned, it's because they are only needed to support those mentioned and are not intended to be used on their own, or they are utility which are not strictly related to this project.**